 CNAs and LPNs typically don’t need a formal college degree; rather, they need to complete a certification program, which we’ll discuss in more detail below.

 Most RNs start with an Associate Degree in Nursing (ADN), which usually takes around two years to complete, or a Bachelor of Science in Nursing (BSN), which generally takes around four years to complete.
-Undergraduate nursing programs often include hands-on clinical experience.
+Undergraduate nursing programs often include clinical experience and a required certification process, which we'll discuss below.

 - Anatomy & Physiology I